 Yeah, that's the whole point!
 It's all quite absurd, and the second you take yourself too seriously, forget it!
 The more ridiculous the show, the better.
 That lipstick is hard to beat.
 Catherine and I were pretty proud of that one.... we had all these real cowboys around, showing us how to run this mechanical bull that we put a giant lipstick on, and they thought we were out of our minds, and we had trick ropers and gun slingers in teaching me all this stuff, and it was hilarity.
 We were actually terrified of the monster we created at first... it was a $60,000 prop venture, and when we fired that thing up and watched it start bucking and spinning, we really didn't know if I was going to be able to do it, so it was a bit scary to risk that much money for something that may have been impossible.
 I had to sign all these waivers saying I wouldn't sue the manufacturer since I "modified" the machinery.

-Below: Dita rides the ponies.
+Below: Dita rides her bull.
 You can see great quality video on her site, dita. net.

 Above: Dita with her costumes at Los Angeles County Museum of Art.
 Costume and fans by Catherine D'Lish.